Home Recording Studio Ideas: How to Set Up Equipment in a Bedroom

-There will be plenty of second hand options available that meet this criteria!
+There will be plenty of second-hand options available that meet these criteria!

 Consider, also, whether you’d like to invest in a laptop or desktop computer.
 Desktops are often used in professional recording studios because they are generally faster and easier to update.